 1 Corinthians 14:33-40

 What a lurid and false picture the feminists have given us!
 After typing all their drivel, I had to go and have a cup of tea to calm down!
-All that needs to be said about it is that Paul insists that women keep silence in the church because the Law requires it: “Let your women keep silence in the churches: for it is not permitted unto them to speak; but they are commanded to be under obedience, as also saith the law.
-And if they will learn anything, let them ask their husbands at home: for it is a shame for women to speak in the church…..If any man think himself to be a prophet, or spiritual, let him acknowledge that the things that I am writing unto you are the commandments of the Lord” (1 Cor 14:34-37).
+All that needs to be said about it is that Paul insists that women keep silence in the church because the Law requires it: “As in all the churches of the saints, the women should keep silence in the churches.
+For they are not permitted to speak, but should be subordinate, as even the law says.
+If there is anything they desire to know, let them ask their husbands at home.
+For it is shameful for woman to speak in church…..If any one thinks that he is a prophet, or spiritual, he should acknowledge that what I am writing to you is a command of the Lord” (1 Cor 14:33-37).

 Paul isn’t making suggestions here; he isn’t giving some helpful principles for a temporary situation, he is laying down the law for all churches for all time!
 And even as he writes he says that all the churches require this.
 So his command is not unique to Corinth – all the churches followed this practice of requiring women to be silent in the church and to be subordinate.
 It was not because of a local problem in Asia with highly sexualised worship; it was not an issue of noise control; it was not a local problem in Corinth due to their culture; it was the practice of all the churches – because that’s how God ordained it from the beginning!!

 But……just supposing, for the sake of argument, that the feminists’ claims are true and that there was a real problem with sexual worship, sacred cries and all that stuff.
 Paul, then, would have had a lot more to say about it.
-If he was outraged at the Corinthian church because there was a man who had been having sex with his father’s wife, and that the church hadn’t done anything about it…..a situation which Paul found totally unacceptable and that required the sinner to be handed over to Satan for the destruction of the flesh (1 Cor 5:1-9); and commanding “put away from yourselves that wicked person” (1 Cor 5:13)…..then how much more would he have castigated them for what these newly “converted” young gentile women and young widows were supposedly doing, and expelled them from the church, handing them over to Satan for the destruction of the flesh?!
+If he was outraged at the Corinthian church because there was a man who had been having sex with his father’s wife, and that the church hadn’t done anything about it…..a situation which Paul found totally unacceptable and that required the sinner to be handed over to Satan for the destruction of the flesh (1 Cor 5:1-9); and commanding “Drive out the wicked person from among you” (1 Cor 5:13)…..then how much more would he have castigated them for what these newly “converted” young gentile women and young widows were supposedly doing, and expelled them from the church, handing them over to Satan for the destruction of the flesh?!

 1 Timothy 5:3-16

 So what is Paul saying about these young Gentile women and young widows?
 He is laying out the qualifications for those women who were to be regarded as widows needing to be supported by the church.
 This is not an office of authority, such as elders; it is more an order of widows with prescribed duties and responsibilities.
-“Now she that is a widow indeed, and desolate, trusteth in God, and continueth in supplications and prayers night and day.
-But she that liveth in pleasure is dead while she liveth” (1 Tim 5:5-6).
+“She who is a real widow, and is left all alone, has set her hope on God and continues in supplications and prayers night and day; whereas she who is self-indulgent is dead even while she lives” (1 Tim 5:5-6).
 Genuine widows in need of support were given opportunities to serve even while they received support.
-The relatives of the widow were commanded to support them (5:7-8, 16), but those widows who had nobody and nothing to support them came under the care of the church: “Let not a widow may be taken into the number under threescore years old, having been the wife of one man, well reported of for good works; if she have brought up children, if she have lodged strangers, if she have washed the saints’ feet, if she have relieved the afflicted, if she have diligently followed every good work” (verses 9-10).
-The widow to be taken into the number of widows cared for by the church was to have had a demonstrable life of service to God, family and the needy because, as such, she was required to serve the saints in the same way she had always done.
+The relatives of the widow were commanded to support them (5:7-8, 16), but those widows who had nobody and nothing to support them came under the care of the church: “Let a widow be enrolled if she is not less than sixty years of age, having been the wife of one husband; she must be well attested for her good deeds, as one who has brought up children, shown hospitality, washed the feet of the saints, relieved the afflicted, and devoted herself to doing good in every way” (verses 9-10).
+The widow to be taken into the number of widows cared for by the church was to have had a demonstrable life of service to God, family, and the needy because, as such, she was required to serve the saints in the same way she had always done.

-In verse 6, “But she that liveth in pleasure is dead while she liveth”, refers to widows living for their own pleasure and comfort, consequently cutting themselves off from fellowship with the believers.
-These women were to be refused admission to the list of legitimate widows because they still had sensual desires which would alienate them from Christ because of their normally lawful desire to marry again; by so doing, they have “damnation, because they have left their first faith” (1 Tim 5:11-12).
+In verse 6, “whereas she who is self-indulgent is dead even while she lives”, refers to widows living for their own pleasure and comfort, consequently cutting themselves off from fellowship with the believers.
+These women were to be refused admission to the list of legitimate widows because they still had sensual desires which would alienate them from Christ because of their normally lawful desire to marry again; by so doing, they “incur condemnation for having violated their first pledge” (1 Tim 5:11-12).
 By remarrying they would be breaking their commitment to serve God in fasting and prayer for the rest of their lives.
 And because of their younger age would become tired of living by the rule and, in their idleness, become busybodies and gossips.
 Their desire to remarry may cause them to be willing to marry even an unbeliever; such a marriage is against God’s revealed will (1 Cor 7:39).

 Paul’s alternative solution to younger widows in need therefore was for them to marry, rather than taking the vows required by the legitimate widows.
 This would remove any cause for the world to speak evil of the church.
 By remarrying, their time will be occupied with caring for their families and thus be productive and holy.
 Also, Paul didn’t want to put young women under the burden of a vow of celibacy and of being unable to fulfil the lawful desire for a husband at such a young age.